Jajuara

-Jajuara, also written Jajuar and Yajuar, is the largest village in the Muzaffarpur district of Bihar in India, and the second-largest village in Bihar.
+Jajuara (Romanised: Yajuāda) also written Jajuar and Yajuar, is the largest village in the Muzaffarpur district of Bihar in India, and the second-largest village in Bihar.
+It was a prominent centre for learning Sanskrit and Vedic studies in Mithila.
+It was an important seat of Yajurveda.
+In the ancient period, it was an educational centre for learning Yajurveda in the Mithila Kingdom of the Indian subcontinent.

 Etymology

 The original name Yajuar comes from Yajur vedasaya agara yasya Yajuara, which means "Village of people who know Yajurveda one of the four Veda in Hinduism".

 Geography and climate

 The Yajuar region is situated in the district of Muzaffarpur in Bihar, India.
 The village covers 1876 ha, the largest village in Katra block.
 It is 55 km from Muzaffarpur, and 51.2 km from Darbhanga.
 There is no easy way to reach its district Muzaffarpur during rainy season.
 In recent times, solar energy has become very popular, but nowadays it is electricity.

 The climate is mainly dry and cool.
 In summer the temperature varies from 35 C to 45 C. In winter it is typically 5 C to 15 C. The elevation is 51m close to sea level.
 The soil is suited for agriculture, which is the main economic activity of the region.